2016 NHL Winter Classic: Television

 The game was televised in the United States on NBC, with commentators Mike Emrick, Eddie Olczyk, and Pierre McGuire.

 In Canada, it was the second consecutive Winter Classic to be televised under the Rogers Media contract, but for the first time the English-language broadcast was shown on Sportsnet instead of on CBC Television and the Hockey Night in Canada banner.
 Commentary was provided by Jim Hughson, Craig Simpson, and Glenn Healy.
 For the second consecutive time, the game was broadcast in French on TVA Sports (with commentators Félix Séguin and Patrick Lalime, and reporter Renaud Lavoie) as part of TVA's sub-licensing agreement with Rogers.

 Television ratings

 The 2016 NHL Winter Classic had the lowest ratings of any Winter Classic in the United States to date, with an average of less than 3 million American viewers watching the game.

-Pregame/Anthems/Entertainment
+Pregame entertainment

 Prior to the game, Boston-based pop rock band American Authors performed.

-The Boston Pops performed Duel Of The Fates during the team introductions.
+The Boston Pops performed "Duel of the Fates" during the team introductions.

-The national anthems were performed by Montreal-based rock band Simple Plan (O Canada sung in English and French) and The Voice season 9 winner Jordan Smith, accompanied by the Boston Pops (The Star-Spangled Banner).
+The national anthems were performed by Montreal-based rock band Simple Plan ("O Canada" sung in English and French) and The Voice season 9 winner Jordan Smith, accompanied by the Boston Pops ("The Star-Spangled Banner").

 Singer-songwriter Nate Ruess performed during the first intermission while Simple Plan performed during the second intermission.